2i2c-org/2i2c-org.github.io/content/_index.md

       subtitle:
       text: |

         Our platform **empowers leaders in research and education to design a hub that helps their community create and share knowledge**.
-It does so by bringing together open tools and services, data, and computational resources.
+We bring together open tools and services, data, and computational resources to co-create customized solutions.

         {{< figure src="/images/service/shared-infrastructure.png" >}}